 - banning abortion prior to viability in direct violation of constitutional rights confirmed by Roe v.
 Wade;

-- create regulations that grossly exceed what is necessary to ensure high standards of patient safety and quality of care, and are meant to close clinics;
+- creating regulations that grossly exceed what is necessary to ensure high standards of patient safety and quality of care, and are meant to close clinics;

-- restrict women’s ability to safely access medication abortion in the earliest weeks of pregnancy;
+- restricting women’s ability to safely access medication abortion in the earliest weeks of pregnancy;

-- impose state-mandated medical procedures and protocols, such as forcing women to undergo ultrasounds and endure waiting periods for no medical reason, as a way to shame women for their personal decisions;
+- imposing state-mandated medical procedures and protocols, such as forcing women to undergo ultrasounds and endure waiting periods for no medical reason, as a way to shame women for their personal decisions.

-The Women’s Health Protection Act was first introduced by champions Sen. Richard Blumenthal (D-CT) and Rep. Judy Chu (D-CA) in November 2013; it has since been reintroduced in each session of Congress.
-In the 115th Legislative Session in 2015, Sen. Tammy Baldwin (D-WI) is a lead cosponsor in the Senate, and Rep. Marcia Fudge (D-OH) and Rep. Lois Frankel (D-FL) were lead cosponsors in the House of Representatives.
+The Women’s Health Protection Act was first introduced in 2017 by champions Sen. Richard Blumenthal (D-CT) and Rep. Judy Chu (D-CA).
+Sen. Tammy Baldwin (D-WI) is a lead cosponsor in the Senate, and Rep. Marcia Fudge (D-OH) and Rep. Lois Frankel (D-FL) are lead cosponsors in the House of Representatives.